Visiting the fascinating country of the Netherlands

 The views from the Delft Church in the market square were great.
 Lots of stairs, but worth the climb.

-Bottom line – we had a great time in the Netherlands.
+The bottom line is that we had a great time in the Netherlands.
 It is a small European country that offers a lot to travelers.
 I hope you get a chance to visit it one day.
-I plan to return there soon.

 Leave a Reply